dsrichard97/Transport.TS/README.md

 The stakeholders have outlined the following key deliverables:

-1. **Time Series Forecasting**
-   Develop a robust forecasting model to predict key performance indicators (KPIs), such as:
-   - Sales trends
-   - Traffic patterns
-   - Resource utilization
-The model will leverage open-source data to provide accurate and actionable insights.

-2. **Visualization**
-   Design dynamic and interactive dashboards in Tableau to:
-   - Effectively communicate insights
-   - Highlight both historical and forecasted trends
-These dashboards will serve as a decision-making tool for stakeholders.

-3. **Actionable Insights**
-   Use forecasted data trends to:
-   - Provide strategic recommendations
-   - Suggest operational improvements
-The focus will be on turning data-driven insights into impactful business decisions.

 ### Goals of the Project
 - **Demonstrate Feasibility:** Show how open data can be leveraged to address real-world business problems.
 - **Empower Decision-Making:** Provide stakeholders with data-driven forecasts and visualizations.